 Merino wool is also great for tops – from t-shirt style, to lightweight base layer, to heavier sweaters.
 The fibers wick away sweat, and they don’t get stinky.
 Plus, Merino wool keeps you cool when it’s warm, and warm when it’s cool.

-If you or your favorite traveler don’t have Merino wool socks or tops, go get some now!
+If you or your favorite traveler don’t have Merino wool socks or tops, or sleepwear, go get some now!

 Best travel accessory – a scarf with a secret